 - Reasons for the liquidation with the expected closing time.

 After that a liquidator is appointed by the decision of the directors.
 Only a natural person may be a liquidator.
 Before starting work, a person is required to confirm consent to the appointment.
 The liquidator must sell and protect assets, identify the creditors of the company, ensure repayment of debts, distribute the remaining assets and prepare a corresponding report to all members of the company.

 After all necessary procedures have been completed, the liquidator shall send a notice to the Register of Companies that the liquidation has been completed.
 The companies are then crossed out in connection with the liquidation and a certificate is issued.

-The timing of liquidation may vary depending on the need for prior settlement of obligations, the time of preparation of documentation, the presence of outstanding debts of the company, legal proceedings, etc. On average, the closing time is about 2-3 months.
+The timing of liquidation may vary depending on the need for prior settlement of obligations, the length of preparation of documentation, the presence of outstanding debts in the company, legal proceedings, etc. On average, the closing time is about 2-3 months.